mrudorfer/burg-toolkit/readme.md

 print('grasp coverage is:', gdt.grasp.coverage(gs1, gs2))
 ```

-see the scripts for more examples on usage and the docs for more detailed specifications.
+See the scripts for more examples on usage and the docs for more detailed specifications.

+### documentation

-you should be able to build the documentation on the command line via:
+You should be able to build the documentation on the command line (with virtual environment activated) via:

 ```
-cd docs/
-make html
+sphinx-apidoc -f -o docs grasp_data_toolkit cd docs/ make html
 ```

+The docs should then be in `docs/_build/html`folder.

 ## plans for the project
 ### todos